microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/system-workbench-st32-ide.md

 - Then run it with:
 `> ./install_sw4stm32_XXX-vX.X.run`

+**Notes**
-**Note** Please check to install the STLinkServer as the Install Wizard asks you, you will need libraries installed with this package.
+- Please check to install the STLinkServer when the Wizard asks you, you will need libraries installed with this package.
+- As the installation goes on, a command line prompt will ask you for your password.
+Be sure to check your terminal if the install looks stuck.

+When the installation is over, you will find the IDE under System Workbench in your applications.

 ## Next Steps